saheerb/ci-test/docs/index.md

 * Gerrit triggers and comments have to be **disabled** in the job.
 We do not want the staging server sending comments back to Gerrit reviews.
 * Job triggers have to be **manual** only.
 Timed events are not allowed, not unless it is being used for testing.
 * Developers **must** use their own job config, and not use master.
-Users must copy the job config, append your username and work on that config.
+Users must copy the job config, append their username and work on that config.

 ## How to setup basic next environment